Tips for responsible travel

 • Remove all excess packaging – waste disposal is difficult in remote places and developing countries.

-• Ask your tour operator whether there are local conservation or social projects that you could visit on your trip, and if/how you could help support them.
+• Ask us whether there are local conservation or social projects that you could visit on your trip, and if/how you could help support them.

 While on holiday